miguelbcr/RxGpsService/README.md

             @Override
             public void onServiceAlreadyStarted() {
                 // Service is already started.
+                // Now you can listen for location updates startListenForLocationUpdates();
-Do your stuff }
+            }

             @Override